Prevent Mosquito and Tick Bites With These Tips

 Mosquitoes are fast, hearty and annoying.
 Ticks cling to the skin like glue.
-But you can protect yourself from these pests.

 - Make insect repellent your BFF.
 Dr. Paola Lichtenberger, an infectious disease expert with the University of Miami Health System, says only EPA-registered repellants with at least 20 percent DEET are effective.
 Lemon eucalyptus oil also keeps the skeeters away, as does picardin.

 “There’s a lot of stuff around, but there’s nothing in the literature that says those other things work,” she says.
 “I stick to what I know has been proven effective.”

 Another word of caution: Babies younger than 2 months old should NOT wear repellent.
 Cover them or keep them indoors.
 Also, children under 3 should not use products containing oil of lemon eucalyptus (OLE) or para-menthane-diol (PMD).
 And when applying repellent on a child, make sure not to spray hands or cuts and avoid areas around the mouth and eyes.
 It’s better for the adult to spray the repellent on her hands and then apply to a child’s face.

 - Screen your windows or repair those screens that have tears.
 If you’re staying in a place without screens, ask for a mosquito net for your bed.

 - Cover up.
 Long sleeves and long pants may be hot in the summer, but they provide excellent barrier to bites.
 To go the extra mile: if you’re spending time in areas that are known for infestation (mangroves, for instance, and swampy-marshy places), treat your clothes with permethrin.

 - Throw out any standing water from pots, planters, buckets or assorted containers left around the home.
 Aedes aegypti , the mosquito that causes Zika as well as other diseases, needs only a teaspoon of water to lay eggs.